-Author, License Agreements, Technology Licensing & Litigation, Practising Law Institute (1992, 1993, 1994), Protecting Confidential Business Administration, Law Journal Seminars-Press (1996) Evelyn M. Sommer joined Skadden, Arps's Intellectual Property Department in 1993 after nearly 20 years as chief patent and trademark counsel to Champion International Corporation, a Fortune 100 company based in Stamford, Connecticut.
-Ms. Sommer's practice focuses on various aspects of intellectual property law, particularly patent and trademark prosecution, patent, trademark and software licensing, interference practice and preparation of patent validity, infringement and enforceability opinions.
+Evelyn M. Sommer recently joined Patterson, Belknap, Webb & Tyler as Of Counsel after 61⁄2 years as Of Counsel to Skadden, Arps, Slate, Meagher & Flom's Intellectual Property Department.
+Prior to that she served for 20 years as chief patent and trademark counsel to Champion International Corporation, a Fortune 100 company based in Stamford, Connecticut.
+Ms. Sommer's practice focuses on various aspects of intellectual property law, particularly patent, trademark, copyright and software licensing, interference practice, preparation of patent validity, infringement and enforceability opinions and the intellectual property aspects of corporate and like transactions.

-In her 30-plus years as an attorney, Ms. Sommer has argued appellate cases before various District Courts, th Court of Appeals for the Federal Circuit and the Court or Customs and Patent Appeals and has participated in transactions involving technology and know-how, including license agreements and joint ventures.
+In her 30-plus years as an attorney, Ms. Sommer has argued appellate cases before various District Courts, the Court of Appeals for the Federal Circuit and the Court of Customs and Patent Appeals and has participated in transactions involving technology and know-how, including license agreement joint ventures, joint R&D agreements, consultancy agreements, security agreements, etc.